DavidMiles1925/car_park_assist/README.md

 &emsp;Red: TOO CLOSE.
 Back up.

 **If you do not see an orange light as you approach, assume the device is not working properly.**

-See below for more details on setting the distance tolerances.